Libera-Chat/libera-chat.github.io/chanreg.md

 # About your project
 Your project name(s):
 Your project description:
+Can we list your project publicly, such as on the libera.chat website:
-Staff member you have discussed this registration with:
+Libera Chat staff member you have discussed this registration with:
 Links to places we can find out more about your project:
 (e.g. website, source code repositories or similar)

 # About you and your staff
 Your NickServ account:
 Your relationship to / position in the project:
-NickServ of group contacts:
+NickServ of group contacts and if they're primary/secondary, hidden/public:

 # Channels and cloaks (see below)
 Channels you'd like to claim: